DimKaisaris/Web-Scraping-with-Python/README.md

 ## Global COVID-19 Data

 ## Project overview
 This project focuses on gathering global COVID-19 data.
-I developed Python scripts to scrape data from the
-Johns Hopkins University Coronavirus Resource Center (https://coronavirus.jhu.edu/data/mortality).
+I developed Python scripts to scrape data from the Johns Hopkins University Coronavirus Resource Center (https://coronavirus.jhu.edu/data/mortality).
 The scraped data was then stored in a SQLite database, and finally visualized using Tableau.

-Tools: Python,SQlite,Tableau,PowerBI
+Tools Used: Python, SQLite, Tableau, and Power BI

 ## Python Coding
 Libraries used: BeautifulSoup,Re,Urllib,Sqlite.